YinHK-gameDev/unity-learn/user interface/Event system/README.md

 ### Raycasters

-Raycasters are used for figuring out what the pointer is over.
-It is common for Input Modules to use the Raycasters configured in the Scene to calculate what the pointing device is over.
+Raycasters are used for figuring out **what the pointer is over**.
+It is common for Input Modules to **use the Raycasters configured in the Scene to calculate what the pointing device is over**.

 There are 3 provided Raycasters that exist by default: